yeti0904/yterm/README.md

 # yterm
-A terminal emulator written in C
+A terminal emulator written in C, based on [eduterm](https://www.uninformativ.de/blog/postings/2018-02-24/0/POSTING-en.html)

 Far from complete, any help is appreciated